Pitchfork bifurcation and traveling waves for a planar ensemble of rigid filaments with repulsive interaction: Introduction

 In the last section, the bifurcation results are illustrated by numerical simulations of the time dependent problem.
 A finite volume discretization is used for the spatial variable and a standard ODE solver for the time discretization.
 Typical solutions for parameter values before and after the bifurcation are computed.
 In the case of the subcritical bifurcation, the simulation shows convergence to a deformed state far from the trivial equilibrium.
 This suggests that the bifurcating branch, which is initially unstable, undergoes a secondary fold bifurcation.
+Furthermore, beyond these traveling wave solutions, our numerical simulations reveal a much richer dynamical landscape, including the emergence of both periodic and chaotic dynamics within the network.